INRIA/scikit-learn-mooc/jupyter-book/tuning/parameter_tuning_module_intro.md

 <!-- Give in plain English what the module is about -->

 In the previous modules, we showed how to create, train, predict, and even evaluate a predictive model.
-However, we did not change on the models' parameters that can be given when creating an instance.
+However, we did not change the models' parameters that can be given when creating an instance.
 For example, for k-nearest neighbors, we initially used this default parameter:
 `n_neighbors=5` before trying other model parameters.